sensu/sensu-puppet/README.md

 The type `sensu_user` does not at this time support `ensure => absent` due to a limitation with sensuctl, see [sensu-go#2540](https://github.com/sensu/sensu-go/issues/2540).

+When changing the `sensu::password` value, it's necessary to run Puppet on the backend first to update the `admin` password.

 ### Notes regarding support

 This module is built for use with Puppet versions 5 and 6 and the ruby